vippsas/vipps-woocommerce/README.md

 Available filters:

 `wc_vipps_recurring_supported_currencies(array $currencies)` - Takes an array of supported currencies in ISO 4217 format (like NOK).
-Vipps only supports NOK at the moment.

 `wc_vipps_recurring_payment_icons(array $icons)` - Takes an array of icons that a WooCommerce payment gateway can have.
 Currently, it only contains `vipps`, you can replace the image passed here if you want.
-It is however not recommended unless it follows Vipps' design specifications.
+It is however not recommended unless it follows Vipps MobilePay's design specifications.

 `wc_vipps_recurring_show_capture_button(bool $show_capture_button, WC_Order $order)` - Decides whether the direct capture button shall be displayed on an order or not.
 Prior to version 1.2.1 this filter was called `woocommerce_vipps_recurring_show_capture_button`. `$show_capture_button` contains the current value for displaying the capture button or not. `$order` contains the current `WC_Order` being viewed.